 Community Engagement Center builds and promotes community engagement through thoughtful collaboration and partnerships with campus and community organizations.

 Cooper-Woodson College Enhancement Program (CWC) is an academic support and retention program for undergraduate students.

 Education Opportunity Program (EOP) serves California residents from low-income households who demonstrate the motivation and potential to earn a baccalaureate degree.

 Full Circle Project is a project funded by the U.S. Department of Education.
 The Full Circle Project is a comprehensive approach by California State University, Sacramento (Sacramento State), the Department of Ethnic Studies and the Asian American Studies program to implement a strategically focused, campus-wide effort to improve retention and graduation rates of Asian American and Pacific Islander (AAPI) students.

 Honors Program is designed to support curiosity and the acquisition of knowledge in highly motivated students at Sacramento State.
 Specially selected faculty provide challenging and stimulating learning experiences in small class settings.

 McNair Scholars Program is a two-year, federally funded program designed to prepare selected (low-income and first to attend college, or underrepresented in major area of study) Sacramento State students in junior and senior standing for admission and study at the doctoral level.

-Office of Global Education helps students take advantage of exchange programs with universities all over the world.
+International Programs and Global Engagement helps students take advantage of exchange programs with universities all over the world.